Patrick Zimny with Laila, Lark, and Sam

 The BSD7 Board of Trustees has been doing a wonderful job.
 The decisions they make over the next several years will directly shape my children's education in Bozeman School District 7.
 My first-grader and my kindergartner-to-be will spend thirteen years in these schools.
 I want to be part of those decisions, and I want young families like mine to have a voice at the table.

 I've watched Bozeman grow and change.
 I know what families here are dealing with: housing costs, childcare, the everyday logistics of raising kids in a town that's gotten more expensive.
-There's a quiet exhaustion among parents — mixed with a fierce drive to stay in this beautiful place.
+There's a quiet exhaustion among parents, mixed with a fierce drive to stay in this beautiful place.
 That tension affects everything: teacher retention, parent involvement, and the hard choices the board has to make.

-I want to support bold, evidence-based decisions — even uncomfortable ones.
+I want to support bold, evidence-based decisions, even uncomfortable ones.
 The district's move toward phone-free high schools starting in 2026 is a good example.
 It's not easy, parents have mixed feelings, and my own kids will live with it.
 But the research on student mental health is clear.
 I'd rather try something hard and learn from it than stay stuck doing the same thing.

 My Priorities

-Supporting Our Teachers
+Supporting Our Teachers & Staff

 Student Well-Being